TrustTheVote-Project/VoteTrackerPlus/docs/tech-overview.md

 The private VOTES voter-id repos is never aggregated and is never publicly shared.

 The second variant of the VOTES voter-id repo is public (a.k.a.
 The Public Copy) and only contains the voter's name and address as entered in the state/town private repo.
 The public variant repos are organized in a similar manner to VOTES ballot repos via the git submodule hierarchy described above.
-However, unlike the ballot repo this repo is only publicly available once all the poles close.
+Like the ballot repo this repo is only publicly available once all the polls close.
 VOTES maintains this repo as an internally updated copy of the private version.

 The third version of the VOTES voter-id repo is similar to the private variant except that it is VOTES internal only (a.k.a.
 The Internal Copy).
 It also contains two additional fields beyond the voter's name and address, a status field and a VOTES generated digest.